Computational-Rare-Disease-Genomics-WHG/3prime_CPG/README.md

 ```

 This installs all of the data dependencies that are required.
-There is however additional methylation and UK Biobank / gnomAD data that is required to the pipeline.
+There is however additional methylation and UK Biobank that is required to the pipeline.

 Update `config.yaml` for the path to the respective datasets once downloaded.